 I created the Windows Phone app and the landing page.
 A friend made the android app and another one made the API.

-It was a fun project because we challenged ourselves while doing it and I don't remember why it was aborted.
+It was a fun project because we challenged ourselves while doing it!

 It was free and built it in one day... not because I'm fast, but because I procrastinated until the deadline.
 Please don't tell anyone.